gom9000/xp-bus-simplebus/README.md

 * Implement xpSimpleBUS based projects

+## About
+Author : Alessandro Fraschetti (mail: [gos95@gommagomma.net](mailto:gos95@gommagomma.net))

 ## Licence
-The [MIT license](https://github.com/gom9000/xp-bus-simplebus/blob/master/LICENSE/) posted in the main repository directory is applied to all the xpSimpleBUS's stuff and ExpressPCB custom components library.
+The [MIT license](LICENSE) posted in the main repository directory is applied to all the xpSimpleBUS's stuff and ExpressPCB custom components library.
 You are free to use them for any purpose, just try to give credit in the documentation of your project.